Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Each wight remains inactive until it is teleported away or until its coffin is opened, whereupon it attacks.

 The bones and rusty swords cover the floor to a depth of 6 inches, and are the remains of servants who swore to avenge Stahbal Indi-Bhak's family.
 Whenever a wight is killed in this vault, some of the bones knit together, forming 2d6 animated human skeletons.
 These skeletons attack intruders on sight but have no ranged attacks.
-There are enough bones and swords in the room for one hundred skeletons tb for' rti in this,tnanner.
+There are enough bones and swords in the room for one hundred skeletons to form in this manner.

 CRYPT 15

-Khazan: His word was po.Wer-:·-..·: ..
+Khazan: His word was power
+____

-A skeleton draped in rags lies atop a marble slab in the center of the crypt.
-The skull has black opals set in its eye sockets and shards of amber where its teeth should be.
+"A skeleton draped in rags lies atop a marble slab in the center of the crypt.
+The skull has black opals set in its eye sockets and shards of amber where its teeth should be."
+____
 Khazan was a powerful archmage who unlocked the secrets of lichdom, then later tried to become a demilich and failed.
 Neither his skull nor his bones pose any threat, but the gems embedded in the skull are valuable.

 Treasure.
 The skull's black opal eye-gems are worth 1,000 gp apiece.
 The skull also has eight amber teeth worth 100 gp each.